The constraints of post-quantum classical gravity: CQ theory which reproduces Einstein gravity

 which we now take to be a quantum object.
 Here we have defined

 and the, now quantum, field operators satisfy the canonical commutation relations

-again the $\delta(x,y)$ is defined such that it is a scalar in $x$ and a scalar density in $y$.
-We take the Hilbert space to be a Fock space $\mathcal{H}$.
-We do not delve into the details of constructing the precise nature of $\mathcal{H}$, ultimately in the calculations we only exploit the canonical commutation relations and so the details are not of primary importance here.
+Again, the $\delta(x,y)$ is defined such that it is a scalar in $x$ and a scalar density in $y$.
+We shall not construct the precise nature of the Hilbert space $\mathcal{H}$, ultimately in the calculations we only exploit the algebraic properties of the canonical commutation relations and so the details are not of primary importance here.
+However, let us briefly comment on the problem of defining the Hilbert space